Skip to Content

 A few years after launching the nonprofit, she decided to pursue her education in the United States.
 Before attending DU, Migisha was a dreamer without perspective.
 Over the years, by engaging in robust discussions, she’s learned from other perspectives, which has enhanced her ability to write and structure grant proposals.

-“We kept being rejected since 2019,” she says.
+Migisha shared, “We kept being rejected since 2019.”
 “It wasn’t until I met these professors that I was able to restructure my thoughts and ideas…It’s not about Claudine.
 It’s about the community we serve.”

 In addition to her work with Nguvu Ya Africa, Migisha is a youth engagement program intern at Golden Bridge, a Boulder-based nonprofit focused on empowering people and communities through somatic, dance-based processes.
-There, she participates in the SomaSource leadership training program, a path designed for emerging leaders.
+At Golden Bridge, she participates in the SomaSource leadership training program, a path designed for emerging leaders.

-As Migisha prepares to embark on her next chapter, one thing is clear: Her impact will be felt beyond the boundaries of DU, leaving a legacy of empowerment and social change for generations to come.
+Migisha is preparing to embark on her next chapter and one thing is clear: Her impact will be felt beyond the boundaries of DU, leaving a legacy of empowerment and social change for generations to come.

-“I always say I’m from grass to grace.
+If asked, Migisha would state, “I always say I’m from grass to grace.
 I am a product of so much generosity.
-I feel called to replicate the same,” Migisha says.
+I feel called to replicate the same.”
 “At the end of the day, I am here.
 My dream came true.
 If I die, I will go to heaven.
-I was able to go to the best school in the United States.,”
+I was able to go to the best school in the United States.”

 Related Articles